-Iran fires dozens of missiles into Israel in sharp escalation of regional conflict
+Iran fires 180 missiles into Israel in sharp escalation of regional conflict

 Israel considers Iran to be its greatest foe — citing Iran’s repeated calls for Israel’s destruction, its support for Arab militant groups and its nuclear program.
 Iran denies Israeli accusations that it is developing a nuclear weapon.

+A high-ranking Iranian commander warned Iran would hit Israel’s entire infrastructure if the Jewish state takes any action against its territory.
+Iran’s armed forces joint chief of staff Gen. Mohammad Bagheri said the Revolutionary Guard was prepared defensively and offensively to repeat Tuesday’s attack with “multiplied intensity.”

-Moments before Iran launched its missiles, a shooting attack in Tel Aviv left six people dead, police said, adding that the two suspects who had opened fire on a boulevard in the Jaffa neighborhood had also been killed.
+Moments before Iran launched its missiles, a shooting attack in Tel Aviv left at least six people dead, police said, adding that the two suspects who had opened fire on a boulevard in the Jaffa neighborhood had also been killed.

-The United States had warned there would be severe consequences for Iran in the event of an attack on Israel.
-President Joe Biden and Vice President Kamala Harris monitored the attack on Israel from the White House Situation Room.
+White House National Security Adviser Jake Sullivan called Iran’s missile attack a “significant escalation,” although he said it was ultimately “defeated and ineffective,” in part because of assistance from the U.S. military in shooting down some of the inbound missiles.
+President Joe Biden said his administration is “fully supportive” of Israel and that he’s in “active discussion” with aides about what the appropriate response should be to Tehran.

+The U.N.
+Security Council scheduled an emergency meeting for Wednesday morning to address the escalating situation in the Middle East.

 Iran launched another direct attack on Israel in April, but few of its projectiles reached their targets.
 Many were shot down by a U.S.-led coalition, while others apparently failed at launch or crashed in flight.

-Iran said it fired the missiles into Israel as retaliation for attacks that killed leaders of Hezbollah, Hamas and the Iranian military.
+Iran said it fired Tuesday’s missiles as retaliation for attacks that killed leaders of Hezbollah, Hamas and the Iranian military.
 It referenced Hezbollah leader Hassan Nasrallah and Revolutionary Guard Gen. Abbas Nilforushan, both killed in an Israeli airstrike last week in Beirut.
 It also mentioned Ismail Haniyeh, a top leader in Hamas who was assassinated in Tehran in a suspected Israeli attack in July.

-Earlier on Tuesday, Israel said it had begun limited ground operations against Hezbollah in southern Lebanon.
+Earlier Tuesday, Israel said it had begun limited ground operations against Hezbollah in southern Lebanon.

 Israeli airstrikes and artillery fire pounded southern Lebanese villages, and Hezbollah responded with a barrage of rockets into Israel.
 There was no immediate word on casualties.

-While Hezbollah denied Israeli troops had entered Lebanon, the Israeli army announced it had also carried out dozens of ground raids into southern Lebanon going back nearly a year.
+While Hezbollah denied Israeli troops had entered Lebanon, the Israeli army announced it had also carried out dozens of covert ground raids into southern Lebanon going back nearly a year.

 If true, it would be another humiliating blow for Hezbollah, the most powerful armed group in the Middle East.
 Hezbollah has been reeling from weeks of targeted strikes that killed Nasrallah and several of his top commanders.